hackbg/ubik/README.md

 ### Fixing extensions

+`tsc` outputs invalid JavaScript when building ESM libraries.
+[Read more](./docs/extensions.md)

-The recommended way to do this is by publishing your package with:
+The recommended way to fix this with Ubik is by using the following command instead of `npm publish` to publish your package to NPM:

 ```sh
 npm run ubik publish
 ```

-You can also do:
+You can also do this to apply the fix in place:

 ```sh
 npm run ubik compile